-The Sterling Pump Station is a component of Western’s La Sierra Pipeline project, a five-mile underground pipeline being built along La Sierra Avenue and one of multiple projects underway to secure the region’s local water supply.
-The pump station will provide the technology to propel water uphill at various points along the new pipeline, providing a secure, local and reliable water source for Western’s customers.
+The Sterling Pump Station is a component of Western’s La Sierra Pipeline project, a five-mile underground pipeline built along La Sierra Avenue and one of multiple projects to secure the region’s local water supply.
+The pump station provides the technology to propel water uphill at various points along the new pipeline, providing a secure, local, and reliable water source for Western Water's customers.

-Why is Western building the Sterling Pump Station?
+Why did Western Water build the Sterling Pump Station?

 The project site is at the end of Sterling Avenue in the Riverside Business Park, in between Riverside Indoor Shooting Range and the Santa Ana Watershed Project Authority.

-How much will this project cost?
-Sterling Pump Station construction will cost $16 million.
+How much did the project cost?
+Sterling Pump Station construction cost $16 million.

 How is this project being funded?
-The Sterling Pump station and La Sierra Pipeline project is not expected to increase the rates charged to customers.
-The Project will provide high quality source of water that is locally developed rather than imported; thereby, increasing the District’s water supply reliably to our customers.
-The project is funded by a Federal Bureau of Reclamation Grant and by Western’s Water Reliability Fund, which is earmarked in Western’s existing rate schedule.
+The Sterling Pump station and La Sierra Pipeline project are not expected to increase the rates charged to customers.
+The Project will provide high-quality source of water that is locally developed rather than imported, thereby increasing the District’s water supply reliably to our customers.
+The project is funded by a Federal Bureau of Reclamation Grant and by Western Water's Water Reliability Fund, which was earmarked in Western Water's existing rate schedule.
 Financing is provided by the State of California’s Revolving Fund Loan program.

 Who can I contact if I have questions?